IABTechLab/uid2-android-sdk/README.md

 ## Integration Guides

-For the latest instructions on how to use the sdk and plugins in this repo, please read the following
+For the latest instructions on how to use the SDK and plugins in this repository, refer to the following:

 | Component        | Guide                                                                                                        |
 |------------------|--------------------------------------------------------------------------------------------------------------|